International Summer Programs

 Total number of units: 4

-Application deadline: Rolling applications; first come, first served.
+Application deadline: Rolling applications.
 Applications and other materials may be picked up in the Department of French and Italian, Taper Hall 155.
 For further information, contact Julia Chamberlin, Department of French and Italian, Taper Hall 177, email@example.com.

 All of the following courses are offered in Dijon: